DFKI-SignLanguage/MMS-Player/Docs/DEVELOPERS.md

   ignorelist.json               - list of bones that must be deleted after loading an armature
 ```

+## Frames and duration of animations

+Blender artists reason in terms of frames.
+In the MMS, time is means to be specified in seconds.
+This is also to decouple the MMS from technical aspects like the framerate used to record a sign or to generate a video.

+While coding the MMS-Player this might lead to a bit of confusion.
+Let's clarify some concepts.

+An animation, stored as BVH and loaded in Blender as an action, has a number of frames.
+We define fs and fe as the starting and ending frames.
+So, the number of frames `Nf = fe - fs + 1`.
+The sampling rate `FPS` (usually 60 fps), let us define the time interval between frames `dt = 1 / FPS`, expressed in seconds.

+The duration, in seconds, of an animation is thus `D = dt * (Nf - 1)`.
+This because the last frame marks only the end of the animation, but doesn't define a duration in time.

+Hence, when we want to multiply by a factor `k` the duration of an animation, we don't simply multiply the number of frames, but twe apply:

+    Nf_new = (fe - fs) * k + 1

+thus:

+    D_new = dt * (fe - fs) * k

+So, for example, with FPS=60 (dt = 0.01666), for an animation with fs=1 and fe=11 --> Nf = 11, D = 0.16666.
+When scaling by a factor 3.0, we have Nf_new = 31 and D_new = 1.55 sec.

+This reflects in the computation of the new durations when scaling animations duration is relative mode.

 ## Preparing the development environment

 Highly recommended to use Linux or MacOS.